JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 The clue might be found in what the book says about our free will:

-"No other being, force, creator, or agency in all the wide universe of universes can interfere to any degree with the absolute sovereignty of the mortal free will, as it operates within the realms of choice, regarding the eternal destiny of the personality of the choosing mortal.
-As pertains to eternal survival, God has decreed the sovereignty of the material and mortal will, and that decree is absolute."
+“No other being, force, creator, or agency in all the wide universe of universes can interfere to any degree with the absolute sovereignty of the mortal free will, as it operates within the realms of choice, regarding the eternal destiny of the personality of the choosing mortal.
+As pertains to eternal survival, God has decreed the sovereignty of the material and mortal will, and that decree is absolute.”
 (71)

 There are several similar statements about the absolute sovereignty of human free will.
 So what is free will?

-The Urantia Book tells us that our universe careers will finally be rewarded by our attaining of the presence of the Universal Father and then being ushered into the Corps of Finality—provided we make a freewill decision of total commitment to the "doing of God's will."
+The Urantia Book tells us that our universe careers will finally be rewarded by our attaining of the presence of the Universal Father and then being ushered into the Corps of Finality—provided we make a freewill decision of total commitment to the “doing of God's will.”

 Alternatively, if we finally reject making the commitment to doing God's will, we will become as if we had never been.
 (37)